seb-faull/SDET-Sparta-Global/tdd_unit_testing/README.md

 ### - RSPEC

-This Lab I successfully tested FizzBuzz between 1..100 in an array For this I continually unit tested code
+This Lab I successfully tested FizzBuzz between 1..100 in an array.
+For this I continually unit tested code

 ### The tests runs in 4 parts: